Non-stop flights to Seoul (ICN)

 From Xiamen, you can fly non-stop with Korean Air (SkyTeam) or Xiamen Airlines (SkyTeam).

-From Yanji, there are 4 airlines that have direct services to Seoul, which are Air China (Star Alliance), Asiana Airlines (Star Alliance), China Southern (SkyTeam) and Korean Air (SkyTeam).
+From Yanji, airlines that operate direct flights are Air China (Star Alliance), Asiana Airlines (Star Alliance), China Eastern (SkyTeam), China Southern, Jeju Air and Korean Air (SkyTeam).

-From Zhengzhou, you can fly non-stop with China Southern (SkyTeam) or Korean Air (SkyTeam).
+From Zhengzhou, you can fly non-stop with China Southern or Korean Air (SkyTeam).

 Flights from Croatia to Seoul

-There is 1 airport in Croatia that has a direct connection to Seoul, which is Zagreb.
-From Zagreb, direct flights are offered by Korean Air (SkyTeam).
+In Croatia, the only airport that has a direct connection to Seoul is Zagreb.
+From Zagreb, direct flights are offered by Tway Air.

 Flights from Czechia to Seoul

-In Czechia, the only airport that has a direct connection to Seoul is Prague.
+Prague is the only city in Czechia with direct flights to Seoul.
 From Prague, direct flights are offered by Korean Air (SkyTeam).

 Flights from Ethiopia to Seoul